 - Tajhat Palace: History, How to go, Visiting Hours, Entry Fees

 - Bangladesh visa on arrival: who can get, rules, and fees

 Have you ever visited the Mosque City of Bagerhat?
 How amazing have you found it?
 Which one is your favorite mosque at the Mosque City of Bagerhat and why?
 Have I missed something here?
-Share your thoughts and experience with us in comments.
+Share your thoughts and experience with us in the comments.

-Take our 3-Day Rocket Steamer Tour in Bangladesh for the convenience of getting Rocket ticket in advance and a memorable overnight journey in Rocket to Hularhat, including full-day tours in Old Dhaka and the 15th-century Mosque City of Bagerhat.
+Take our 3-Day Rocket Steamer Tour in Bangladesh for the convenience of getting a Rocket ticket in advance and a memorable overnight journey in Rocket to Hularhat, including full-day tours in Old Dhaka and the 15th-century Mosque City of Bagerhat.